NotYourAverageGamer/WoWChat-AutoRoles/README.md

 1. Install [**Python**](https://www.python.org/downloads/) 3.8 or higher, if you don't have it installed already.
 2. Open your terminal and navigate to the WoWChat-AutoRoles directory.
-3. Run the following command to install the dependencies `discord.py`, `python-dotenv` and `colorama`:
+3. Run the following command to install (or update if you already have) the dependencies `discord.py`, `python-dotenv` and `colorama`:

    ```terminal
    pip install -U -r requirements.txt